Stormwater Impact Fee

 How to Pay

 Berkheimer is the agency appointed to collect the Stormwater Impact Fee.
-Property owners can expect to receive their 2025 Stormwater Impact Fee bills in May 2025.
+Property owners can received their 2025 Stormwater Impact Fee bills in May 2025.
+Second notices were sent in September 2025 to all properties yet to pay the original bill.
 Names and mailing addresses for bills are current as of March 2025.

 All 2025 Stormwater Impact Fees must be paid by December 31, 2025.
 Failure to do so will result in a lien against the property.